clementw168/Imbalanced-Quickdraw/README.md

 ### Ensemble method

 As a last way to improve my models, I used ensemble methods to combine models.
 I started with a simple vote among my best models and this constitued my best model.
 I also tried to combine predictions with a meta-model but that was no better.

+### Weighted loss

+To limit class imbalance, I could have used a weighted loss instead of augmenting my data until it is balanced.
+I would have saved some memory and some time but it was not really limiting.

 ### Best model